ServerlessEdge/mindgraphs/README.md

 # Serverless Edge Mindmaps

-Collection of mindmaps related to https://www.theserverlessedge.com/ or the upcoming book.
+Collection of mindmaps (Not real maps :-)) related to https://www.theserverlessedge.com/.